Banner text reads 'Where in the world will your degree take you?'

 Using UoN networks to explore opportunities and seek advice

 University of Nottingham graduates work all around the world, so make use of international alumni groups and associations.
-Find out about the connections you can make as an alumnus on the university's Alumni Relations website.
+Find out about the connections you can make as an alum on the university's Alumni Relations website.